AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 **Use Case**

-* All Authenticated Users group have view access to the repository.
+* All Authenticated Users group has view access to the repository.
 * Team-specific user groups have edit permissions to their own function-specific folder.
-* Legal folder is not available for viewing to all authenticated user except the Legal team.
+* Legal folder is not available for viewing to any authenticated user except the Legal team.

 Create the following user groups in Admin Console: